 The optimizer uses both heuristics – rules – and cost-based algorithms to perform its work.

 The first stage of the SQL optimization process is to transform the SQL into a normalized form suitable for further optimization.
-SQL is transformed to a Domain Specific Language called Optgen, which in turn compiles to Go Language code.
 This transformation removes any redundancies in the SQL statement and performs rule-based transformations to improve performance.
 The transformation takes into account the distribution of data for the table, adding predicates to direct parts of the queries to specific ranges or adding predicates that allow the use of indexed retrieval paths.

 The optimization of the SQL statement proceeds in two stages – expansion and ranking.
 The SQL statement is transformed into an initial plan.
 Then the optimizer expands that plan into a set of equivalent candidate plans which involve alternative execution paths such as join orders or indexes.

-The optimizer then ranks the plans by calculating the relative cost of each operation leveraging statistics that supply the size and distribution of data within each table.
+The optimizer then ranks the plans by calculating the relative cost of each operation, leveraging statistics that supply the size and distribution of data within each table.
 The plan with the lowest cost is then selected.

 CockroachDB also supports a vectorized execution engine that can speed up the processing of batches of data.
 This engine translates data from a row-oriented format (where sets of data contain data from the same row) to a column-oriented format (where every set of data contains information from the same column).